Accla/graphulo/README.md

 This includes matrix multiply, element-wise sum and multiply, and some ApplyOp and other SKVIs.
 These features take an argument called `newVisibility` that sets the visibility of all newly created Keys to the given constant visibility.
+Other features that modify or transform a Key, instead of creating a brand new Key, inherit the visibility of their parent Key.

 If more fine-grained control of visibility creation is desired, please implement a custom MultiplyOp, EWiseOp, ApplyOp or more general SKVI as applicable.